By Ana Snyder, M.S., Exercise Physiology; CPT, FNS

 Meditation is one of my favorites and is also one of the most important things you can do for yourself.
 It teaches you how to let go of stress and achieve your goals by focusing on the present moment.
 The Little Book of Mindfulness is an excellent tool to use for meditation, because it gives you practices that only last 5-10 minutes.
 If you feel like you can take that time to meditate, do so!
 But if it makes you less stressed to meditate while you’re getting ready in the morning, like when you’re taking a shower, that works just as well.

 This third idea may sound silly, but even applying lotion after your shower can be a form of self-care.
 Farmaesthetics Deep Lavender Rub, for example, is a lotion that warms your body when it’s applied, easing body aches and releasing chest tightness caused by anxiety.
 It also contains rosemary, eucalyptus, and lavender which work together to open your sinuses and relax your entire body.
 Using a product like this after your shower every morning could be a very efficient way to incorporate self-care.
-All you have to do is simply taking the time to appreciate its soothing effects.
+Alternatively, you can use a night cream like Athia Retinol.
+All you have to do is simply take the time to appreciate its soothing effects.

 My fourth and final self-care tip also uses essential oils because they have such powerful effects on your overall well-being and are so effortless to use.
 To me, the perfect way to relax before bed is with aromatherapy.
 The Ultimate Aromatherapy Essential Oil Diffuser uses soft lighting and a very wide selection of essential oils to fill your room with whatever scent you desire.
 If you do use your diffuser before you go to bed, try lavender or cedarwood, as these are extremely calming and can help alleviate sleep problems.